jachiam/rnn-playground/README.md

 2. require 'seq2seq'

-3. build out your list of args, read comments in seq2seq to see what your options are
+3. build out your list of args, read comments in seq2seq to see what your options are. you can omit any options and it will default to something safe and simple, though.

 4. init(args)